ytyulkinaxway/axway-open-docs/content/en/docs/central/integrate_with_webhooks.md

 ### Configure a webhook on resources

-You can setup a webhook on any resource in AMPLIFY Central by configuring a **Resource hook**.
+You can setup a webhook on any resource in Amplify Central by configuring a **Resource hook**.
 An event will be published on any CRUD operation.
 When the resource hook trigger conditions match, the resource hook referenced webhooks will be invoked, and an HTTP `POST` payload will be sent to the webhook's URL.
 For example, the webhook can be invoked when a new API asset is created.

 The following are examples of the **Resource Hook** payload.